wadebooth/flashcards/README.md

 This is my flashcards app!!
-You may be thinking 'Wade just use quizlet' no thanks, making the app is way cooler!
+You may be thinking 'Wade, just use quizlet' no thanks, making the app is way cooler!
 Alright enough small talk, here's the boiler plate react readme template.👇🏼

 # Getting Started with Create React App